You’ll need a decent axe for that while you’re backpacking. Scratch that, you’ll want the best backpacking axe you can find.

 Longer handles will produce a greater swing speed, which means cutting wood will take less effort.
 Consequently, this equates to an axe that takes up more valuable backpacking space.

-Short handles are lighter, easier to carry, just don’t anticipate chopping through large pieces of fallen wood — think kindling and big branches.
+Short handles are lighter, easier to carry, just don’t anticipate chopping logs or small trees (think more of kindling and big branches).

 Some of the best backpacking axes serve more than one purpose.
 That is, they go beyond chopping logs.
 You’ll find a hammer head handy for tapping in tent pegs or a spiked end for throwing, puncturing cans of food and a pick for digging.